BatchClayderman/VPSI-CA-ull/README.md

 # VPSI-CA

-This is the official simulation implementation of the VPSI-CA cryptography scheme (``Efficient Verifiable Cloud-Assisted PSI Cardinality for Privacy-Preserving Contact Tracing``) in C/C++ programming language, which outperforms the baseline, the [PSI-CA cryptography scheme](https://github.com/BatchClayderman/PSI-CA-ull).
+This is the official simulation implementation of the VPSI-CA cryptography scheme (``Efficient Verifiable Cloud-Assisted PSI Cardinality for Privacy-Preserving Contact Tracing``) in C/C++ programming language, which outperforms the baseline, the [PSI-CA cryptography scheme](https://github.com/BatchClayderman/PSI-CA-ull), by supporting verifying.

 The datum type used is ``unsigned long long int`` (64-bit).
 The network communication is simulated by memory copying.